GalaticSoftware/CryptoSentinel/README.md

 ## Accessing the Bot

-To use CryptoSentinel, search for the bot on Telegram using its username or follow the provided link.
+To use CryptoSentinel, search for "@cryptosentinel_bot" on Telegram using its username.
 The bot is accessible via Telegram only.

 ## Support

-For any questions, suggestions, or issues related to CryptoSentinel, please contact the project owner through the provided support channels.
+For any questions, suggestions, or issues related to CryptoSentinel, please contact the project owner through Discord at: AccursedGalaxy#8843.

 ## License